vuminhtuanhvtc/gesturesensor/README.md

 2. When a person is detected, it analyzes the camera feed for hand gestures using [MediaPipe](https://google.github.io/mediapipe/).
 3. If Double-Take integration is enabled, it first checks for face matches before processing gestures.
 4. By default, gestures are only analyzed if Double-Take finds a match.
-5. If `detect_all_results` is enabled in the Double-Take configuration, GestureSensor will process all images regardless of Double-Take’s recognition result.
+5. If `detect_all_results` is enabled in the Double-Take configuration, GestureSensor will process all images regardless of Double-Take's recognition result.
 6. Results are published to MQTT for use with home automation systems like Home Assistant.
+7. Optionally, annotated images with bounding boxes showing the detected gestures are saved to a storage directory.

 Supported gestures include:
 - Forward